 Our Sherpa team is our Nepali family and can count dozens of Everest summits between them.
 Their knowledge and experience creates an atmosphere of cooperation and commitment to the expedition and its members, and our Sherpas are regarded as some of the strongest and most conscientious on the mountain.
 They feel a great sense of responsibility toward both their climbing team and the high mountain environment.
 Our reputation is so strong, in fact, that we’re proud to say that Sherpas from other expeditions work to pursue a future position with the Benegas Brothers Team.

 Working closely with the team is Georgina Davenport, our Logistics and Base Camp Manager.
-She has been working with Damian and Willie on expeditions in Patagonia since 2008, where she lives and runs her own adventure travel company.
+She has been working with Damian and Willie on expeditions in Patagonia since 2008, where she previously lived and ran her own adventure travel company.
 This will be her fifth visit to Nepal, and her familiarity with our ‘family’, the Khumbu, as well as her passion for Nepal, adds a really personalized touch.
 She runs expedition logistics and base camp communications down to the finest detail, working closely with both our own Sherpa team and also all the other teams in Everest Base Camp to ensure the highest safety standards possible and maximize chances of a successful summit, with our weather forecasters, and with Raju Rai who runs our kitchen.
 (Have you ever had sushi at 17,500 feet?
 If you travel with us, you will!)

 … Raju Rai has been working with Benegas Brothers Expeditions for many years, and he and his staff continue to spoil us with well-balanced and delicious daily meals that keep our camp healthy and energetic.
 He also works closely with Georgie to run communications between base camp and Climbing Sherpas on the upper mountain, with other Sherpa teams, and with other teams around base camp.
 His exceptional reputation is well-earned.